- LAST REVIEWED: 02 March 2021

 Ecosystem multifunctionality can be defined as the ability of an ecosystem to provide multiple functions and services.
 While this definition appears intuitively simple, ecosystem multifunctionality can be difficult to define and measure in practice.
 While multifunctionality measures allow the overall performance of an ecosystem to be reduced to simple metrics, the overall merit and relevance of simplifying the wide range of functions provided by an ecosystem in this way has been debated.
 To date, the majority of work that explicitly refers to ecosystem multifunctionality has been from the field of ecology known as biodiversity and ecosystem function research.
 This has shown that the effects of biodiversity on the functioning of ecosystems are stronger for multiple functions than for single functions due to the fact that different species control different functions.
 Most of this work has focused on the plot scale (less than 1 hectare), but an earlier emerging and still highly active body of literature refers to the creation and maintenance of multifunctional landscapes.
 This work, which is typically conducted within the disciplines of ecosystem services, agronomy, and land management, focuses on the delivery of multiple ecosystem services at larger spatial scales.
-Ecosystem multifunctionality is a relatively new concept, and so there are currently few general introductions to the topic available in the literature.
-Therefore, the literature presented here is primarily drawn from the most-influential papers within the field, along with early-21st-century papers that have broken new ground within the topic.
+Ecosystem multifunctionality is a relatively new concept, therefore, the literature presented here is primarily drawn from the most-influential papers within the field, along with early-21st-century papers that have broken new ground within the topic.
 Interest in multifunctionality has sharply increased in the early 21st century (particularly since 2007), in part due to an increase in large collaborative research projects that make its quantification possible.
 Ecosystem multifunctionality is a very active and rapidly advancing area in ecological research.
 It is therefore recommended that papers citing those presented here are also investigated.